JJK96/kakoune-repl-send/README.md

 Select a piece of text that can be interpreted by python, then run `python-bridge-send`.
 This will automatically start the interpreter if it is not running.

+The interpreter will first try to run the code interactively line by line, if that fails, the whole code will be executed at once.

 The interpreter will be shut down when the kakoune server is closed.

 # commands